Astigmatism

 The signs of astigmatism are present with other conditions that result in refractive errors, including myopia (nearsightedness) and hyperopia (farsightedness).
 In short, if you experience eye or vision problems of any kind, you should visit one an ophthalmologist featured at Trusted LASIK Surgeons for a complete eye exam.

-If you’re diagnosed with astigmatism, you can decide what type of care to pursue.
+If you are diagnosed with astigmatism, you can decide what type of care to pursue.
 For mild to moderate cases, toric contact lenses are all you need to correct astigmatism.
-If contacts aren’t right for your lifestyle, you can pursue eye surgery.
+If contacts aren’t right for your lifestyle, you can vision correction surgery.

 No single ophthalmology treatment is right for every case of astigmatism.
-Consider your options before making your choice.
+Always speak with an experience vision correction surgery to consider the best available options before making your choice.

-• Laser vision surgery, or LASIK, is effective at correcting astigmatism with a severity of up to 4 or 5 Diopters.
+• LASIK, is effective at correcting astigmatism with a severity of up to 4 or 5 Diopters.
 The surgery corrects myopia and hyperopia at the same time to provide crystal clear vision.

 • PRK (PhotoRefractive Keratectomy) is a procedure that reshapes the cornea to correct myopia or hyperopia, with or without astigmatism present.
 This technique is designed to treat corneal astigmatism.